electron/electron/docs/tutorial/code-signing.md

 ## `electron-packager`

-Even if you're not using an integrated build pipeline like Forge or Builder, you are likely using [`electron-packager`], which includes [`electron-osx-sign`] and [`electron-notarize`].
+If you're not using an integrated build pipeline like Forge or Builder, you are likely using [`electron-packager`], which includes [`electron-osx-sign`] and [`electron-notarize`].